June 12, 2024

 When it comes to systematically exploring a vastly large solution space characterized by pairs of input (a protein) and output (functionality), nothing beats approaches that learn a mapping based on data.
 Hence, AI is poised to also dominate protein design.
 It’s a prime example of how biology is turning into an engineering discipline.
 Data and algorithms fuel a new era of engineering biochemical processes to our own benefit (often dubbed ‘tech bio’).
 For protein design, however, it’s a complex problem, and until recently, we lacked the basic tooling to teach AI how to solve it.

 A major breakthrough in the field came in 2021 with DeepMind’s AlphaFold, when one of the most challenging problems in biochemistry, known as the protein folding problem, was solved.
-If you want to bet on something that will win the Nobel Prize, AlphaFold is a good candidate.
+If you want to bet on something that will win the Nobel Prize, AlphaFold is a good candidate (Update 9.
+October 2024: Today, the Nobel Prize in Chemistry was indeed awarded for AlphaFold).
 With AlphaFold, it became possible to predict protein structures with high accuracy.
 The newest generation, AlphaFold3, also predicts and understands the interactions between molecules.
 However, this works a bit in a one-way fashion.
 AlphaFold shows the shape of a given amino acid sequence.
 It does not predict the best amino acid sequence for a desired function and thus the best protein.

 This is precisely where the vast new field of AI-based protein design unfolds.
 It deals with the targeted solution of this problem: predicting amino acid sequences and thereby designing proteins based on desired functions.
 Importantly, there are many ways to go about it.